thejosmeister/SimsigTtTools/README.md

 - Custom location logic file

 **Actions:**
-Run BuildXmlTtFromSource.BuildXmlTtFromSource in RunMe.py with arg ( <source to xml spec file name> )
+Run BuildXmlTtFromSource.BuildXmlTtFromSource in RunMe.py with arg ( {source to xml spec file name} )

 This will produce a file xxx.WTT that will be a Simsig TT file, with the name specified in the spec file.